Cory Joseph: Sacramento Kings (2019–2021)

 On July 6, 2019, Joseph signed with the Sacramento Kings.

 On January 30, 2020, Joseph scored a season-high 16 points, while also getting two rebounds, seven assists, one steal and one block in an 124–103 victory against the Los Angeles Clippers.

 Detroit Pistons (2021–2023)

 On March 26, 2021, Joseph was traded to the Detroit Pistons, along with two future second-round draft picks, in exchange for Delon Wright.

 On July 31, 2021, Joseph was waived by the Pistons.
 On August 11, 2021, Joseph was re-signed by the Pistons.

 Golden State Warriors (2023–2024)

 On July 6, 2023, Joseph signed with the Golden State Warriors.

 On February 8, 2024, Joseph was traded to the Indiana Pacers and was subsequently waived.

 Orlando Magic (2024–2025)

 On July 19, 2024, Joseph signed with the Orlando Magic.
 He made 50 appearances (16 starts) for Orlando during the 2024–25 NBA season, averaging 3.5 points, 1.5 rebounds, and 1.4 assists.
 On June 16, 2025, it was reported that the Magic had declined a team option that would have extended Joseph's contract, rendering him a free agent.

+Joseph was announced as a new AS Monaco player on December 4, 2025.
+On December 12th, the French Basketball League denied his registration.
+The team appealed the decision.
+Monaco would later release a statement announcing a mutual agreement to part ways with Joseph, citing constraints related to the player's registration in the French league.

+Olympiacos (2026–present)

+On January 23, 2026, Joseph signed with Olympiacos of the Greek Basketball League (GBL) and the EuroLeague.
+He re-signed with the team on July 8.